preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Date refiners now work as expected in advanced search (#114577, #115570).
 - Updated design in advanced search (#117305, #116824).
 - Updated design for action bar item tabs.
-- Updated design for shared links.
+- Updated design for shared links. (#116056).
-- Action button has recieved many updates and multilingual support has been improved and it can now be used to create pages (#117303, #114101).
+- Action button has received many updates and multilingual support has been improved and it can now be used to create pages (#117303, #114101, #118480, #117730).

 Fixes
 ***********************